codas-hep/codas-hep.github.io/content/pages/travel-princeton.md

 There are a number of restaurants, coffeeshops, bars and stores along Nassau St. or along the streets on the other side of Nassau St. from campus.

+### Sites of Interest in Princeton

+Two sites of interest for physicists in Princeton are:

+  * [Albert Einstein's house](https://en.wikipedia.org/wiki/Albert_Einstein_House) - 112 Mercer St., where he lived from the mid-1930's through his death in 1955

+  * Albert Einstein Monument (bronze bust) - near the [Princeton Battle Monument](https://en.wikipedia.org/wiki/Princeton_Battle_Monument) at 55 Stockton St.

+Additional things of touristic or historical interest can be found in the "Points of Interest" section on the [Princeton, NJ, Wikipedia page](https://en.wikipedia.org/wiki/Princeton,_New_Jersey).

 ### General information

   * Campus Map: [pdf format](http://www.princeton.edu/main/visiting/aroundcampus/maps/princeton_map.pdf)